(Aboard the med-evac transport)

 He waited thirty seconds longer than the distance indicated it

-should have taken the message to be heard and answered, then tried
+should have taken the message to be heard and answered, then

 again.
 Nothing.
 More diagnostics indicated why, their long-range